PaulHBartley/mkproj/README.md

 `$ mkproj` relies on its two child functions to operate.
 However, `$ mkvenv` and `$ mkrepo` can do things on their own.
 How convenient.
 <br>
-Let's look at an example of how we would use `$ mkproj` to make a Python project.
+Let's look at how `$ mkproj` might help us make a Python project.
 <br>
 ### Goal: Make a Python project folder.
 <br>